 Firebrand attack and heat flux on a structure from an approaching wildfire are two primary mechanisms for house loss in wildland-urban-interface (WUI) areas.
 Therefore various standards (such as [5] ) have been developed for design requirements for houses located at different distance from the forest edge.
 However, these stadards focus primarily on quantified radiative heat flux.
 Due to difficulty in modeling firebrands (generation, transport and ignition), vulnerability from firebrand attack has not been quantified.
 Firebrands play a vital role in the propagation of fire by starting new fires called spotfires, ahead of the fire front during wildfire progression.
 Firebrands are a harbinger of damage to infrastructure; their effects cause a particularly important threat to people living within the wildland-urban-interface, hampers the suppression of the wildfire or even blocking the evacuation routes for communities and emergency services.
 Predicting the firebrand generation from a forest fire and trajectory of firebrands and hence the travelling distance plays a vital role in improving the prediction of fire propagation as well as mapping vulnerability of a house in WUI areas.

 FDS currently has a Lagrangian particle for solid particle transport.
-The particles are considered either spherical or cylindrical shape.
+The particles are considered either spherical or cylindrical in shape.
 We have implemented Haider and Levenspiel drag model [6] to account for sphericity of firebrand particles as demonstrated in [3].
-FDS also have an ignition model as which can be used to model ignition by firebrand as shown in [7], but rquires a very fine grid resolution around the impact location.
+FDS also has an ignition model which can be used to model ignition by firebrand as shown in [7], rquires a very fine grid resolution around the impact location.
 The missing part is a firebrand generation model.
 Currently, a specific rate of firebrands with different shapes, sizes and masses can be ejected from a source location.
 This rate can be obtained from experimental studies.
 However, there is a scarcity of such experimental data.
-Hudson et al. [8, 9] recently at Oregon State University conducted experiments with various vegetation such as Douglas fir, Grand-fir, Western Juniper, and Ponderosa pine.
+Hudson et al. [8, 9] at Oregon State University recently conducted experiments with various vegetation such as Douglas fir, Grand-fir, Western Juniper, and Ponderosa pine.
 An important aim of Hudson et al. is to determine firebrand landing flux per kg of mass loss (pcs/m2/kg).
 It was followed by Adusumilli et al. [10] by proposing a linear interpolation method to approximate the firebrands landing number and the number of firebrands generated at the tree source.
 Douglas fir, Ponderosa Pine, and sagebrush vegetations were subjects of this study.
 Therefore, an approximate firebrand generation data per kg (pcs/kg) of mass loss for Douglas fir and Ponderosa Pine is available.
 We aim to modify FDS source in this study, so that from the burning tree approximate number of firebrand is generated as function of tree burning rate.
 FDS has a well-established model to predict tree burning rate and forest fire propagation [11].

 2.1 Goals and objectives

-Developing a simple and validated firebrand generation submodel in FDS will be a primary output.
+Developing a simple and validated firebrand generation submodel in FDS will be a primary output (or deliverable?).
 This is included in FDS roadmap (https://github.com/firemodels/fds/wiki/FDS-Road-Map).
 Once firebrand flux upon structures can be modelled using FDS, physics-based simulations for performance-based design for construction in WUI.
 Demonstrating the feasibility that fire, firebrand and heat flux from an idealized forest fire impacting on structures can be modelled will be a major outcome of the project towards adopting performance-based design in WUI.
 Furthermore, prescriptive building standards (such as [5] ) can be improved by quantifying firebrand flux (besides radiative heat flux) using the improved FDS model.

 2.2 Scope